-The evolving landscape of astronomy and the state-of-the-art instruments such as the Dark Energy Spectroscopic Instrument (DESI; \citealt{DESICollaboration2016, DESICollaboration2022}), the Prime Focus Spectrograph (PFS; \citealt{Takada2014}), the Vera C. Rubin Observatory (\citealt{Ivezic2019}), the James Webb Space Telescope (\citealt{Gardner2006}), Euclid~\citep{Laureijs2010}, and the Nancy Grace Roman Space Telescope (\citealt{Spergel2015}), demands an even deeper understanding of the physical properties of galaxies, accounting for various target types and spanning a wider redshift range.
-In particular, the advent of large multi-wavelength surveys triggered using SED fitting methodology to constrain AGN and its host galaxy properties for statistical samples~\citep[e.g.][]{Walcher2011, Boquien2019, Johnson2021, Yang2020, Yang2022, Thorne2022, Bichang2024}.
-The importance of incorporating AGN templates for reliable estimates of physical properties of galaxies hosting AGN was already raised in e.g. \cite{Ciesla2015}.
-The SED fitting approach revealed the potential not only to derive reliable properties of AGN and host properties (e.g. \citealt{Marshall2022, Mountrichas2021a, Burke2022, Best2023}) but also to identify AGN based on their multi-wavelength information (e.g. \citealt{Thorne2022, Best2023, Yang2023, Prathap2024}).
-AGN SED modeling techniques are also used as the base for the target selection of forthcoming wide-field spectroscopic surveys such as 4MOST (\citealt{Merloni2019}) and VLT-MOONS (\citealt{Maiolino2020}).
+The evolving landscape of astronomy and the state-of-the-art instruments, including Dark Energy Spectroscopic Instrument (DESI; \citealt{DESICollaboration2016, DESICollaboration2022}), Prime Focus Spectrograph (PFS; \citealt{Takada2014}), {\it Vera C. Rubin} Observatory (\citealt{Ivezic2019}), {\it James Webb} Space Telescope (\citealt{Gardner2006}), {\it Euclid}~\citep{Laureijs2010}, and {\it Nancy Grace Roman} Space Telescope (\citealt{Spergel2015}), demands an even deeper understanding of the physical properties of galaxies.
+We must also account for various target types, spanning a wider redshift range.
+In particular, the advent of large multi-wavelength surveys triggered using SED fitting methodology to constrain the AGN and its host galaxy properties for statistical samples~\citep[e.g.,][]{Walcher2011, Boquien2019, Johnson2021, Yang2020, Yang2022, Thorne2022, Bichang2024}.
+The importance of incorporating AGN templates for reliable estimates of physical properties of galaxies hosting AGNs was already raised in previous works, such as \cite{Ciesla2015}.
+The SED fitting approach has revealed the potential to not only derive reliable properties of AGN and host properties (e.g., \citealt{Marshall2022, Mountrichas2021a, Burke2022, Best2023}) but also to identify AGNs based on their multi-wavelength information (e.g., \citealt{Thorne2022, Best2023, Yang2023, Prathap2024}).
+The AGN SED modeling techniques are also used as the base for the target selection of forthcoming wide-field spectroscopic surveys such as 4MOST (\citealt{Merloni2019}) and VLT-MOONS (\citealt{Maiolino2020}).